 Prior to serving as principal of McHenry High School, Dr. Prickett served as principal at the middle school as well as elementary levels.
 He also has experience as an assistant principal, dean of students and classroom teacher.
 Entering his 26th year in public education, he holds a Bachelor of Arts Degree from Judson University, a Master's Degree from Aurora University, and a Doctoral Degree in Educational Leadership from National Louis University.
 He lives in McHenry with his wife and kids.
 In his spare time, he enjoys relaxing with family and friends, reading, writing, and following his beloved Chicago Cubs.

 Mr. Fitzgibbons was a Physical Education teacher at Woodland Middle School prior to beginning his career as a school administrator.
 Mr. Fitzgibbons has experience coaching the following sports; girls softball, track and field, boys bowling and baseball.
 Mr. Fitzgibbons earned his Masters Degree from Northern Illinois University and has held administrative positions as a Dean, Director of Deans and Assistant Principal.
 Mr. Fitzgibbons is married to Erin Fitzgibbons and has two children, Emma and Sean.
+Emma attends the University of Dubuque, is majoring in Elementary Education and plays on the varsity volleyball team.
+Sean is a Junior in high school and plays club volleyball for his high school.

 Mr. Greg Eiserman - Assistant Principal